 NYC Data Science Academy (NYCDSA) teaches data science through an immersive on-campus or online bootcamp, short courses, and online training.

-The immersive on-campus or online bootcamp lasts 12 weeks and teaches Python and R with machine learning, data analytics, and data visualization.
+The immersive on-campus or online bootcamp lasts 12 weeks.
+It teaches Python and R with machine learning, data analytics, and data visualization.
 Students also participate in 4 company-sponsored projects and receive career services.

-They recommend committing 20-30 hours per week to successfully finish the part-time bootcamp in 6 months.
-In this program students will learn beginner and intermediate levels of data science with an option to specialize in big data technologies or deep learning.
+Students can also choose to participate in the self-paced online bootcamp.
+They recommend committing 20-30 hours per week to successfully finish the part-time bootcamp in 24 weeks.
+Alternatively, students can commit 30-40 hours per week and finish the course in 16 weeks.
+In this program students will learn beginner and intermediate levels of data science.
+Then, they get the option to specialize in big data technologies or deep learning.
 Students will also learn to build statistical models, linear regression, data classification and visualization using Python, R, Hadoop, Spark, AWS and more.
-Before the bootcamps start, there are 40 hours of pre-work, which includes an introduction to Python, Python for data analytics, and R for data analytics.
+Before the bootcamps start, there are 40 hours of pre-work.
+This includes an introduction to Python, Python for data analytics, and R for data analytics.

 Students can also choose to take courses, rather than the full bootcamps.
 There is a bootcamp prep course, introductory courses, and mastery courses for data science in R and Python as well as analytics, machine learning, and more.
 These classes take between 3-4 weeks to complete.
 They also offer 6-week, part-time courses on-campus in New York City.